Ram Sharan Sharma: Early life

-Sharma was born in Barauni, Begusarai, Bihar.
+Sharma was born in Barauni, Begusarai, Bihar in a Bhumihar family.
 With great difficulty his father sponsored his education till matriculation.
 After that he kept on getting scholarships and even did private tuition to support his education.
 In his youth he came in contact with peasant leaders like Karyanand Sharma and Sahajanand Saraswati and scholars like Rahul Sankrityayan and perhaps from them he imbibed the determination to fight for social justice and an abiding concern for the downtrodden which drew him to left ideology.
 His later association with Dr. Sachchidananda Sinha, a social reformer and journalist, broadened his mental horizon and firmly rooted him in the reality of rural India and thus strengthened his ties with the left movement and brought him into the front rank of anti-imperialist and anti-communal intellectuals of the country.

 Sharma was foremost among the Indian intellectuals who wanted historians to realise that the discipline of history was not just about what happened in the past but what its lessons were for imaginatively and intelligently responding to the challenges of the present.